fossabot/autom8/README.md

   - platform
   - uuid

+3. Run the CheckCDriver function to download the most recent ChromeDriver from Google

-3. Import the my_RPA class with the following code:
+4. Import the my_RPA class with the following code:
 ```
 from autom8 import *
 ```

 ### Usage